wcfjeffrey/jeffreywoo-study-ai-model/README.md

 ## 📦 Getting Started
 1. Upload your study materials (.txt) or photos/screenshots for your notes.
 2. Let **JeffreyWooStudy** transform them into personalized study tracks.
-3. Review, recall, and retain with AI‑powered flashcards, quizzes, and guides.
+3. Review, recall, and retain with AI‑powered flashcards, quizzes, study guides, and mindmaps.

 Disclaimer: This app provides AI‑driven insights for educational purposes only.
 It does not replace professional academic instruction.